unsw-restech/unsw-restech.github.io/docs/_sources/glossary.rst.txt

         Global scratch is a large data store for data that isn't backed up.
 It differs from local scratch in that it is available from every node including the :term:`Head Node`.
 If you have data files or working directories this is where you should put them.

     Head Node
         The head node of the :term:`Cluster` is the computer that manages job and resource management.
-This is where the :term:`Job Scheduler` and :term:`Resource Manager` run.
+This is where the :term:`Job Scheduler` and :term:`Resource Manager` are run.
 It is kept separate from the :term:`Login Node` so that production doesn't stop if someone accidentally breaks the :term:`Login Node`.

     Held Jobs
         Held jobs are jobs that cannot currently run.
 They are put into that state by either the server or the system administrator.
 Jobs stay held until released by a systems administrator, at which point they become :term:`Queued Jobs`.
 These can be seen by running :code:`qstat` and looking for an H in the second last column.
 See :ref:`more_info_from_pbs`